Title 42 Challenges

 Who’s involved?

-The Center for Gender & Refugee Studies is counsel in P.J.E.S. and Huisha-Huisha with the American Civil Liberties Union Foundation, the American Civil Liberties Union Foundation of Texas, the American Civil Liberties Union Foundation of the District of ColumbiaOxfam AmericaRefugee and Immigrant Center for Legal Education and Legal Services (RAICES), and the Texas Civil Rights Project.
+The Center for Gender & Refugee Studies is co-counsel in P.J.E.S. and Huisha-Huisha with the American Civil Liberties Union Foundation, the American Civil Liberties Union Foundation of Texas, the American Civil Liberties Union Foundation of the District of ColumbiaOxfam AmericaRefugee and Immigrant Center for Legal Education and Legal Services (RAICES), and the Texas Civil Rights Project.

 How can you help?